Saltwater Weekly Fishing Report Week of July 17, 2025

 - Bolivar

 - GOOD.
 79 degrees.
-Beautiful fishing for the next week.
-The tides are changing back to two tide days this weekend coming in during the morning, and water levels drop in the afternoon with the outgoing tides.
 Water temperatures are hanging in the upper 70s.
 Water levels are slow-moving back and forth with a moderate amount of sargassum washing in on the surf.
 People are catching plenty of redfish, gafftop, and black drum everywhere.
-There is plenty of keeper speckled trout being caught along with sand trout, sheepshead, and crabs caught along the jetty.
+There are pleasure of keeper speckled trout being caught along with sand trout, sheepshead, and crabs caught along the jetty.
 The bigger stingrays and sharks are definitely in full swing, and a few close to state records have been landed.
 Report by Captain Shane Rilat, North Jetty Bait Camp.
-Anticipate increased boater traffic this weekend as we celebrate our Nation’s Independence Day.

 - Trinity Bay